KidkArolis/tiny-atom/README.md

 * single store modified via actions
 * tiny api - easy to understand, easy to adapt
-* tiny size - 1KB
+* tiny size - 1KB, or 2KB with (p)react bindings
 * react and preact bindings included
-* react and preact debug mode for identifying re-renders
+* react hooks support
+* highly optimised with batched rerenders
 * beautiful console logger
 * redux devtools integration

 **How is this different from redux?** The key differences are:

-* actions in tiny-atom can read and update the state and dispatch other actions.
-Actions are self contained units of business logic.
+* Actions in tiny-atom are self contained units of business logic.
+They can read and update the state and dispatch other actions any number of times.
 This removes layers of boilerplate while preserving the benefits of redux like stores.
-* tiny-atom includes useful utilities to make it completely sufficient for building application of any size.
+* Tiny-atom includes useful utilities to make it completely sufficient for building application of any size.

 ## Installation